-I prefer grip changes as often as possible, and changes in grip width seem to have greater motor-unit integration than changes in stance.
-Of course, with exercises like bench, incline bench, military press, push press, rows, and pull-ups, you don’t really have a choice other than to change the grip.
+I prefer grip changes as often as possible, and changes in grip width seem to have greater motor-unit integration than changes instance.
+Of course, with exercises like the bench, incline bench, military press, push press, rows, and pull-ups, you don’t really have a choice other than to change the grip.

 While you can change the grip or the stance for movements likes deadlifts or sumo deadlifts, changing the grip is more effective.
 Take the bar slightly wider on each rep (or every 2 or 3 reps, depending on the rep scheme you chose).

 As far as changing both stance and grip width, don’t do it.
 Changing two conditions, even if they’re micro-changes, will change the condition of the lift too much and you’ll lose some motor-unit integration.

 The training effect from using this technique is about 30-40% greater than it is with exercises done in a conventional manner, so in theory, you could only do 60% of your normal volume on an exercise.
 For example, if you normally do 5 sets of 6 reps, you would get the same training effect by doing 3 micro-mod sets of 6.

 Of course, I’m going to guess that you don’t want just the same training effect, but a greater training effect.
 This method is actually a lot less stressful on the joints and nervous system and you can handle more work even if the training stimulus is greater.

 As such, you should at least do the same number of sets that you normally do and once you are used to the method, you can do 2 more sets than usual without any risk of draining the body.